crashoverride777/swifty-ads/README.md

     bannerAd = SwiftyAds.shared.makeBannerAd(
         in: self,
-        adUnitIdType: .plist, // set to .custom to add a different AdUnitId
+        adUnitIdType: .plist, // set to `.custom("AdUnitId")` to add a different AdUnitId for this particular banner ad
-        position: .bottom(isUsingSafeArea: true) // banner is pinned to bottom and follows safe area layout guide
+        position: .bottom(isUsingSafeArea: true) // banner is pinned to bottom and follows the safe area layout guide
         animation: .slide(duration: 1.5),
         onOpen: ({
             print("SwiftyAds banner ad did open")